MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/m365-dr-workload-spo.md

 ![Image of Set-SPOMultiGeoExperience.](../media/Get-SPO-MultiGeo.jpg)

 > [!NOTE]
 > Certain caches in the service update every 24 hours, so it is possible that for a period of up to 24 hours, your _Satellite Geography_ may intermittently behave as if it was still in ODB mode.
-This does not cause any technical issues.
+This doesn't cause any technical issues.

 ## How can I determine customer data location?

 You can find the actual data location in Microsoft 365 admin center.
 As a _Tenant_ administrator you can find the actual data location, for committed data,  by navigating to **Admin->Settings->Org Settings->Organization Profile->Data Location**.
-If you do not have a _Tenant_ created, you can have a _Tenant_ created when signing up for a Microsoft 365 trial.
+If you don't have a _Tenant_ created, you can have a _Tenant_ created when signing up for a Microsoft 365 trial.